oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

 ### Objectives

 * Install cert-manager and the OpenTelemetry Operator.
-* Use Kubernetes custom resouces and annotations to deploy the APM agent to the cluster.
+* Use Kubernetes custom resources and annotations to deploy the APM agent to the cluster.
 * Enable APM Browser Agent injection for real-time user session monitoring.